Xeanloo/MT48/README.md

 ## License

 This project interfaces with Merging Technologies hardware.
 The original JavaScript code belongs to Merging Technologies.
 This Python implementation is for educational and personal use.

-## Contributing

-When adding features:

-1. Reference the original JavaScript implementations
-2. Test with actual MT48 hardware
-3. Follow the existing JSONPath patterns
-4. Update `MIXER_ID.yaml` as needed